Sandjai/FormComponent/README.md

     form1.removeField('address1'); /* Removes a field with HTML name 'address1' from the form */
 ```

-:red_circle: addClass(item, cl)
+:red_circle: `addClass(item, cl)`
-Adds CSS class, which should be customly added to <li> wrapper of the field (if HTMl name of the field is provided) or to a fieldset (if ID of the fieldset is provided)
+Adds CSS class, which should be customly added to <li> wrapper of the field (if HTMl name of the field is provided) or to a fieldset (if ID of the fieldset is provided), or to a <form> tag
 ```javascript
 /**
      * @param {string} item HTML name of the field or ID of the fieldset